SValanju/MarkdownToHTML/assets/content.md

 *Also, I had worked on different technologies like, Angular, TypeScript, MySQL, Postgres, Azure DevOps, Entity Framework, Github, Android Studio, Java, a Firebase and more.*

-*I’m always ready to explore and learn new tools and technologies.
-I look forward to collaborating with all of you and contributing to our projects at Tecnimont.*
+*Currently, I'm working on Civil Master Data application under Kalpana ma'am and I look forward to collaborating with all of you and contributing to our projects at Tecnimont.*

 ***Thank you!***